w99910/html-to-table/README.md

 # HTML To Table

+### It's zero dependency.

 I have been trying to send emails using html layout but there are lots of html elements and styles that email clients don't support.

 So I am working on this library to convert almost html layout to email-compatible table layout.

 > Note: this library do not cover most of the layout automagically.
-Feel free to pull and change it yourself as you needs.
+Feel free to pull and change it yourself as you
+> needs.

 ## Installation